syncfusion-content/javascript-docs/js/api/ejChart.md

 Fires after the series animation is completed.
-This event will beis triggered for each series when animation is enabled.
+This event will be triggered for each series when animation is enabled.

 Example:
 {:.example}